hetalang/heta-compiler/docs/dynms/description.md

 - comparison and logic: `And`, `Equal`, `Greater`, `GreaterEqual`, `Less`, `LessEqual`, `Not`, `NotEqual`, `Or`, `Xor`;
 - conditional expressions: `If`, `Which`.

+Heta's `piecewise(value, condition, ..., otherwise)` is exported as `If` for one branch or `Which` for multiple branches.
+In MathJSON these operators put the condition first: `['If', condition, value, otherwise]` and `['Which', condition1, value1, ..., 'True', otherwise]`.

 ### 4.2.1 Built-in symbols

 The following reserved symbols are available in expressions and are not declared as model objects: